Maybe you are looking for real estate customer relationship management software that could streamline and optimize your business processes.

 The Back Office Workspace

-In this section, you can share dates, notes, and documents with agents, clients, and other partners and vendors.
+In this section, you can share dates, notes, and documents with agents, clients, partners, and vendors.

 This prevents inefficient paper trails and confusing processes and connects transactions, eSignatures, and compliances.